zero-art-rs/.github/profile/README.md

 # 0-ART

-**0-ART** is a novel solution for building privacy-first, scalable, decentalization-friendly and verifiable applications such as messengers, private collaborative workspaces and many others.
+**0-ART** is a novel solution by [FreedomTool.org](https://freedomtool.org/) for building privacy-first, scalable, decentalization-friendly and verifiable applications such as messengers, private collaborative workspaces and many others.
 Extending the classic approaches for group management such as [ART](https://eprint.iacr.org/2017/666.pdf) and [MLS](https://datatracker.ietf.org/doc/rfc9420/) it gives a crucial component beforementioned solutions lack - *verifiability*: each group operation is supplied with a proof of a correct execution which lowers a level of trust assumptions on *Service Provider* and makes systems built with **0-ART** scalable, efficient and even more privacy-preserving.
 Moreover, **0-ART** supports concurrent updates of a group through a merging mechanism and gives a practical solution for role management based on *anonymous verifiable credentials*.